apache/maven/maven-core-it/README.txt

 it0046: Test fail-never reactor behavior.
 Forces an exception to be thrown in
         the first module, but checks that the second modules is built.

-it0047: Test the use case for having a compile time dependency be transitive: when you extend a class you need its
+it0047: Test the use case for having a compile time dependency be transitive:
-        dependencies at compile time.
+        when you extend a class you need its dependencies at compile time.

-it0048: REMOVED.
-REPLACED WITH UNIT TESTS IN maven-project.
+it0048: Verify that default values for mojo parameters are working (indirectly,
+        by verifying that the Surefire mojo is functioning correctly).

 it0049: Test parameter alias usage.